Abhishaike/abhishaike.github.io/_posts/2020-11-15-unusual_ml.md

 ---
 layout: post
-title: Unusual Things in Machine Learning and Data Science (Running list)
+title: Unusual Things in Applied Machine Learning (Running list)
 categories: [machine-learning, list]
 ---
 Every now and then, I stumble across unusual, contradictory, or just plain 'that can't be right' results in my work, and I never really document them.
 I'd like to change that!
 This is a running list of things that meet my own criteria for strangeness.
 Many of these may have perfectly reasonable explanations and/or would be obvious to others, but I personally found them to be unintuitive.